 In this paper, we proposed Diff-Max, a framework that separates routing and scheduling in backpressure-based wireless networks.
-The separation of routing and scheduling makes practical implementation easier by minimizing cross-layer operations and it leads to modularity.
-Our design is grounded in the network utility maximization (NUM) formulation of the problem and its solution.
-Based on the structure of Diff-Max, two practical schemes, Diff-subMax and wDiff-subMax are developed.
-Simulations in ns-2 demonstrate significant throughput gain of our schemes as compared to AODV.
+The separation of routing and scheduling makes practical implementation easier by minimizing cross-layer operations, and it leads to modularity.
+Our design is grounded in the NUM formulation of the problem and its solution.
+Based on the structure of Diff-Max, two practical schemes, Diff-subMax and wDiff-subMax, are developed.
+Simulations in ns-2 demonstrate significant improvement in terms of throughput, utility, and packet delay as compared to AODV and DSDV.